Darey-Ann/Champloo/README.md

 This is the very first full application I've built, and exhibited! 🥹 It started as a sketch on p5.js, and then I created a local p5.js project.
-I use Windows 11, Python 3.12.6 (with Anaconda - conda 24.9.2), and also Nodejs v23.1.0 to create a standalone app for Windows.
+I used Windows 11, Python 3.12.6 (with Anaconda - conda 24.9.2), and also Nodejs v23.1.0 (and ChatGPT) to create a standalone app for Windows.

 To run the application: